 The longer you set the coffee to brew, the stronger it gets.
 If you like your cold brew to be very strong, let it brew for 24 hours.

-French Press Cold Brew Recipe
+Homemade French Press Cold Brew Coffee Recipe

-- ½ cup coarsely ground coffee
+- 2 ounces coarsely ground coffee